OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md

 The document is about configuring app authentication in the environment.
 There's also information about the authentication mechanism, including the explanation about cookies.

-## Configure App Authentication Settings
+## Configure app authentication Settings

 <div class="info" markdown="1">